-Just outside of Thip Simai, there are a couple street vendors that actually ended up being very tasty.
+While you're in the neighborhood, check out the neighboring stalls.
 The soup noodles received praise as well as the mini cart with chicken or pork satay.

 I know I've been saying that everything is the best, but this cart had the best pork satay I've ever had.
 Marinated in a coconut milk mixture and grilled, the pork was tender, juicy and full of flavor.

 And of course for dessert, a little mango sticky rice to end the night.

 Next up, a glimpse into Michelin star restaurant, Gaggan.